isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Run a static analyser to verify that your code follows the guidelines you want it to follow.
+Run a static analyzer to verify that your code follows the guidelines you want it to follow.

 ##### Note